ashleychontos/pySYD/docs/installation.rst

 #######

-To test the full functional suite of the pySYD package, a new test mode has been added that will run the core sampling process on three example stars.
-Simply type into a terminal
+To test the full functional suite of the pySYD package, a new test mode has been added that will run the core software features for three example stars.

-window:
+Simply type into a terminal window:

 .. code-block::